Infrastructure Concession Regulatory Commission: What is PPP?

 PPP is a long-term contract between a public institution and a private sector company to develop an infrastructure project, manage a government facility or provide a service (or perform a function) that is typically provided by the government.
 The identified risks in the project, as well as the skills and assets of each party, are shared in the delivery of the service/facility.

 Often, a PPP transaction ends up in a contract where the private sector offers services to the public in exchange for user fees (e.g., tolls in roads concession), or for periodic payment by the public sector for the availability of the facility.

-Most countries of the world are embracing PPP to deliver infrastructure and public services.
-Countries, such as, the UK, Canada, the USA, China, Malaysia, India, Australia, South Africa, Kenya, and Angola have used PPPs to develop critical infrastructures in power, education, roads, rails, health, aviation, and defense (facility maintenance).
+Public-Private Partnerships are utilized globally to build infrastructure and public services.
+Countries including the UK, Canada, the USA, China, Malaysia, India, Australia, South Africa, Kenya, and Angola have used PPPs to develop infrastructure in sectors such as power, education, transport, healthcare, aviation, and defense.
 An example of a PPP in Nigeria is the Domestic Wing of the Murtala Mohammed International Airport (MMA 2) in Lagos, which is a ‘Build Operate and Transfer’ (BOT) contract between the Federal Airports Authority of Nigeria (FAAN) and Bi-Courtney Limited.

 Domestic Wing of the Murtala Mohammed International Airport (MMA 2) in Lagos, which is a ‘Build Operate and Transfer’ (BOT) contract between the Federal Airports Authority of Nigeria (FAAN) and Bi-Courtney Limited.

-Benefits of PPP
+Economic context

-Experience worldwide has shown that a well-prepared PPP project delivers greater efficiency, value for money, improved service delivery and new job opportunities.
-PPP also enables the government to apply its scarce resources to other critical areas.
+Proponents of Public-Private Partnerships state that the model allows governments to increase efficiency and access private capital for public projects, reallocating public funds to other sectors.
+Critics, however, raise concerns regarding long-term public debts, user costs, and regulatory compliance.